WAchey/Craps/README.md

 # Craps
 To do:
-1. Implement test for Round class
+1. Implement test for Round class (done)
 2. Debug everything